Danilo1301/crab-game-server-mod/README.md

 ### perm
 * !perm add [group] [perms] - add perms to a group
-    - ex: !perm add default spawn,god,tp
+    - ex: !perm add default respawn,god,tp
-    - ex: !perm add default spawn
+    - ex: !perm add default respawn
 * !perm del [group] [perms] - remove perms from a group
-* !perm setgroup [player] [group] - remove perms from a group
+* !perm setgroup [player] [group] - set players's group
 * !perm list [group] *(page)* - show permissions for a group
-* !perm groups - list all perm groups
+* !perm groups - list all groups
 * !perm creategroup [name]
 * !perm removegroup [name]

 <br>
-You can change permissions and inheritance in (Crab Game/server/permissions) <br>
+You can change permissions and inheritance in (Crab Game/server/permissions/) <br>
 Can also be reloaded using !config reload <br>
 Default perm groups: default, mod, admin
 'admin' group has the * permission, which means it has all permissions <br>